Bee Gees: 2013–present: Looking back at a lifetime of music

 In September and October 2013, Barry performed his first solo tour "in honour of his brothers and a lifetime of music".
 In addition to the Rhino collection, The Studio Albums: 1967–1968, Warner Bros. released a box set in 2014 called The Warner Bros Years: 1987–1991 that included the studio albums E.S.P., One and High Civilization as well as extended mixes and B-sides.
 It also included the band's entire 1989 concert in Melbourne, Australia, available only on video as All for One prior to this release.
 The documentary The Joy of the Bee Gees was aired on BBC Four on 19 December 2014.

 On 23 March 2015, 13STAR Records released a box set 1974–1979 which included the studio albums Mr. Natural, Main Course, Children of the World and Spirits Having Flown.
 A fifth disc called The Miami Years includes all the tracks from Saturday Night Fever as well as B-sides.
 No unreleased tracks from the era were included.

 After a hiatus from performing, Barry Gibb returned to solo and guest singing performances.
 He occasionally appears with his son, Steve Gibb.
 In 2016, he released In the Now, his first solo effort since 1984's Now Voyager.
 It was the first release of new Bee Gees-related music since the posthumous release of Robin Gibb's 50 St. Catherine's Drive.
 Also in 2016, Capitol Records signed a new distribution deal with Barry and the estates of his brothers for the Bee Gees catalogue, bringing their music back to Universal.

-An as-yet-untitled biopic about the Bee Gees is in development at Paramount, with Kenneth Branagh directing and Barry Gibb serving as an executive producer.
+In late 2020, a documentary titled The Bee Gees: How Can You Mend a Broken Heart was released on HBO Max; it was received with positive reviews and won an Emmy award.
+A few months later, an as-yet-untitled biopic about the Bee Gees was announced to be in development at Paramount, with Kenneth Branagh directing and Barry Gibb serving as an executive producer.

-Influences
+Barry released his third solo studio album, Greenfields, on 8 January 2021.
+It consisted of re-imagined Bee Gees songs from throughout their career, newly recorded in a primarily acoustic style with vocal contributions from a variety of country musicians including Dolly Parton, Keith Urban and Miranda Lambert.
+The album debuted at No. 1 in both the UK and Australia – the latter of which set a record for the oldest artist to top the ARIA charts – while also peaking at No. 15 on the US Billboard 200 (and No. 2 on the US Billboard Top Album Sales chart) and being met with favourable reviews.